 This photograph is incredible.
 The photographer caught him in a candid moment off stage.
 We have got to wonder what hit was being written right here!
 If only the photographer had captured the lyrics he was writing down at the time.

 The people who attended Woodstock loved to experiment with wild and crazy outfits and accessories.
 The girl pictured here is covered in accessories.
 She is showing us true bohemian fashion.
 The addition of flowers in her hair and other jewelry really took this look to the next level.

 These flower children weren't trying to make a fashion statement, and yet their aesthetic went on to influence generations of festival-attending youths to come.

 Woodstock took place in the hottest month of summer, and because of the crowded conditions and the far higher turnout than was expected, water was hard to come by.
 People were beginning to worry about the lack of water, and they decided they had to take matters into their own hands.

-Pictured here, we have a group of friends doing what looks like a rain dance.
-Lucky for them, their offering for rain worked.
-It began to pour and Woodstock turned into a complete wet mess, with mud and water everywhere.
+Soon enough, it began to pour and Woodstock turned into a complete wet mess, with mud and water everywhere.
 I guess it is true what they say, be careful what you wish for.
 The muddy conditions made it really hard for people to enjoy the rest of the festival.